Print

 Scale

-• 450 grams Self-raising flour plus extra for dusting
+• 400g self-raising flour, plus extra for dusting

 Instructions